asterisk/documentation/docs/Test-Suite-Documentation/Using-Python3.md

----
+!!! info "\*A note about pjsua"

-**Information: \*A note about pjsua** pjsua and the test suite's phone app were used to help with more complicated SIP scenarios, mostly transfer scenarios that require registration.
+    pjsua and the test suite's phone app were used to help with more complicated SIP scenarios, mostly transfer scenarios that require registration.
 These can be covered via the 3pcc and ooscf features of sipp, but the complexity of the scripts in some cases is quite high.
 We should look at creating a separate test user agent and a standardization of scenarios long-term.

----
+[//]: # (end-info)